patcalderon/milestone-project-two/README.md

 * jQuery

 ## Features
 The navigation style I chose to use was a single page navigation.
-I didn't it necessary to have more than one page on my application.
+I didn't find it necessary to have more than one page on my application.
 This allows for a userfriendly experience on this site.

 ## Features Left to Implement
 In the future, I would like to add better UX to the section between the map and the footer.
 Probably hide the white space and make it appear in a hover type of way.

 ## Testing
 This site was tested mostly in DevTools in Google Chrome, but also across other browsers such as Chrome, Safari and Internet Explorer.
 The website was created on a design made by wireframe diagrams using Balsamiq and also Figma wich was used for better visual ideas.
 And also on mobile and tablet devices (iPhone 7 Plus, 8, iPad Pro with Safari) to ensure compatibility and responsiveness.
-When testing I realized that social media links at the bottom of the footer were placed too much to the left when viewed in a mobile.
+When testing I realized that the map disappeared when viewed in a mobile.
 In that way I could see what the problem was and solved it with some help from DevTools.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The link to the demo is at the top, or you can deploy it here: https://patcalderon.github.io/milestone-project-two/

 ## Media
-The website uses of the Google Maps API to search for all different places displayed on the map.
-Google Images, that includes the background images from every section and also the ones used above the song listed on the Music section.
-And it is also where found the logo I used in the navbar.
-The songs are linked to Spotify and the video is from YouTube.
+The website uses of the Google Maps API to search for all different places on the map.

 ## Acknowledgements
 The website default look is inspired by: https://benhasselgren.github.io/ifd-milestone-project-pages/ I put my own twist to it using my own personal touch.